saintach/nova/index.md

 Hello, world!

-I am an entrepreneur, software engineer, product lover, self-taught home-cook, yogī, and globe-trotter.
-I love how technology had helped shaped the world we live in today.
+I am an entrepreneur, software engineer, product lover, self-taught home-cook, yogī, and globe-trotter.I love how technology helps shaped the world we live in today.
 My goal is to make a difference in the world where technology is less accessible while helping entrepreneurs build their dream tech products and businesses.

 - '19 / Founded [Serenpathy](https://serenpathy.com) to help people find mental health providers quicker and easier; Building [Nexus211](https://www.nexus211.com) at Mintubi
 - '19 / Helping non-profit organizations build thier products; Exploring the next chapter in my life